eclipse/paho.mqtt.m2mqtt/README.md

 If you want to disable SSL/TLS feature, so that you can reduce memory occupation, you can delete "SSL" symbol and remove all assemblies referenced for SSL/TLS.
 However, you can leave the default project configuration and set "secure" parameter to false and "cacert" to null for MqttClient constructor (these are already default if you don't specify any values).

-ATTENTION : .Net Micro Framework supports up to TLSV1
+ATTENTION : .Net Micro Framework supports up to TLSV1 , in order to upgrade .Net COMPACT Framework *Example*

-*Example*

 The M2Mqtt library provides a main class MqttClient that represents the MQTT client to connect to a broker.
 You can connect to the broker providing its IP address or host name and optionally some parameters related to MQTT protocol.